 By creating content marketing.

-Don’t deliver a simple ad to your audience.
+Just don’t deliver a simple ad to your audience.
 Deliver quality content that is really helpful in their lives.
-In this way, you will bring about real and significant changes in people’s lives, which will make them trust your company and remember it.
+This way, you will bring about real and significant changes in people’s lives, which will make them trust your company and remember it.
 And this is how blogging will help you retain more customers.

 If you’re answering common questions and solving your persona’s pain points in your blogs, people will start to look at you as a leader in the industry and will begin to trust your company.
 The more a person trusts your company, the more likely they’ll be to turn into a customer someday.